mateuszmalinowski/visual_turing_test-tutorial/README.md

 If you run jupyter remotely, you can use jupyter notebook --ip=0.0.0.0

 Main file: visual_turing_test.ipynb
+The reader is however encouraged to download the notebook together with the associated files and go through the tutorial on his own.

 The tutorial should be run on a Linux machine.
 Please also make sure that all Installation requirements are fullfiled